cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 Overall, Decred aggregate transactions volume and size suggest comparable economic value flowing through the Decred chain as Bitcoin circa 2013, albeit in fewer, larger sized transactions.
 Ticket related activity accounts for approximately 50% to 60% of on-chain flows and supports the notion that most users treat DCR as a long term speculative investment or store of value candidate.

 Decred has an approximately equal network valuation to Bitcoin at the same age whilst supporting approximately 25% of the daily transaction and active address count (privacy mixing excluded).
-Along with rangebound transaction counts, this highlights a slower growth and uptake of Decred as well as Bitcoin's dominance as a local reserve asset for the cryptocurrency market.
-The new CoinJoin implementation clearly indicates strong demand for DCR fungability and Decred block-space, a promising development.
+Along with range-bound transaction counts, this highlights a slower growth and uptake of Decred as well as Bitcoin's dominance as a local reserve asset for the cryptocurrency market.
+The new CoinJoin implementation clearly indicates strong demand for DCR fungibility and Decred block-space, a promising development.

 ![user_summary_table.png](images/user_summary_table.png)